 What are Lead Stewards responsible for?

-- Make a stewardship plan
+- Making a stewardship plan for their site

-- Upload activities, number of attendees, monitoring
+- Uploading activities, number of attendees, monitoring

 What makes a good Lead Steward?